jihyeoi/react-jobly/README.md

 - **Styling**: CSS with support for mobile and desktop views

 # Installation
 **Note**: Backend must be installed for the front end to work, as front end uses API calls to the back end to generate data.
-Instructions for backend installation is [here](https://github.com/jihyeoi/express-jobly-backend).
+Instructions for backend installation are [here](https://github.com/jihyeoi/express-jobly-backend).

 1. **Clone the repository**
    ```bash